 From Splintered to Seamless

-Before you can make your content fully discoverable, you need to unify your content sources.
-That means creating a unified index of content which AI uses — along with behavioral user data — to deliver personalized results.
+Before you can make your content fully discoverable, you need to unify access to your content sources.

-A unified index combined with the power of AI can help enhance content discovery by avoiding content silos that create fragmented search experiences.
+A unified index combined with AI enhances content discovery by avoiding the silo mentality that creates fragmented search experiences.

 Resolving Content Silos